Sarcoptic Mange In Your Dog “Scabies”

 What Treatments Cure Mange ?

-This article was written primarily for dogs.
+I wrote this article primarily for dogs.
 If you have a pet of another species, such as a cat, do not use any of these products other than under the supervision of your veterinarian.
 The toxicity of these medications varies between species.
 Also, certain breeds of dogs (collies, herding dogs, etc. ) are more sensitive to some of these compounds than to others.
 Many of these products will kill heartworm larva which can cause a reaction in heartworm-positive pets.

 Be sure to read the next section on when those treatments are safe and when they are not